tbhidkmanlol/debug-lab-task/README.md

 - **Material Symbols** — icons

 **Why plain HTML?**
 - It's simply the fastest and most practical approach for a static two-page expansion task.
-Keeping it to vanilla HTML avoids over-engineering the codebase and keeps the repository lightweight for evaluation.
+Keeping it to vanilla HTML avoids overengineering the codebase and keeps the repository lightweight for evaluation.

 ## Key decisions